mattermost/mattermost-handbook/operations/research-and-development/product/product-planning/feature-requests.md

 * If we build this feature, is the customer committed to closing the deal?
 If so, how big is the deal?
 * Did the customer offer NRE dollars to accelerate the feature?

-The product management team will then evaluate the ask, and determine if we can commit to a timeline or if the feature does not fit on our roadmap.
+The Product Management team will then evaluate the ask, and determine if we can commit to a timeline or if the feature does not fit on our roadmap.

 Please be aware that committing to a concrete timeline for a deal is the exception not the norm, as it can have a negative impact on delivering other features that the rest of our user base is expecting.